ovesorg/emob-commercial-models/docs/3-product-bundle-library/1-bundle-design.md

 - Battery circulation pool is sized appropriately for demand.
 - Swap Network and Charging Network are coordinated.
 - Privilege, access, and usage services are aligned in duration and scope.
+- Asset Assignment service binds specific vehicle ITEM ID (from THING/DIRAC) at purchase/activation time.

 The design of BSS bundles should always start from:

-1. **Business intent**  what mission or use case we are enabling (e.g., last-mile delivery, ride-hailing, commuter use).
+1. **Business intent** — what mission or use case we are enabling (e.g., last-mile delivery, ride-hailing, commuter use).
-2. **Required services**  which service dimensions on the same assets are needed (swap, rental, charging, energy metering).
+2. **Required services** — which service dimensions on the same assets are needed (swap, rental, charging, energy metering, asset assignment).
-3. **Infrastructure prerequisites**  what networks and circulation services must be active.
+3. **Infrastructure prerequisites** — what networks and circulation services must be active.

 ---